What is adult social care?

 Our Your Life Your Choice vision is our way of setting out what we have been trying to achieve - our purpose, our principles and our approach to meeting the rising demand for social care.

 We have also collated some life stories from citizens in Derby who have found support through services.

 Drop in for a chat with social care

-If you’d like information and advice without going through a full assessment, you can meet with a social worker for a chat.
+If you’d like information and advice without going through a full assessment, you can meet with a social care worker for a chat.
 Find appointments and drop-in services throughout Derby on our Talking Points page.

 All current Talking Points have been cancelled until further notice due to Coronavirus (Covid-19).
 If you need to contact us, please call Derby Direct on 01332 640777.

-If you’re confused by the words social workers use to describe your care, take a look at the Think Local, Act Personal Care and Support Jargon Buster.
+If you’re confused by the words social care workers use to describe your care, take a look at the Think Local, Act Personal Care and Support Jargon Buster.